superfly/docs/blueprints/extra-machines-resilient-apps.html.md

 Learn more about [scaling the number of Machines](/docs/apps/scale-count/).

 **Using the Machines API:** To scale the number of Machines with the Machines API, you can "clone" Machines.
-Get and modify your Machine config and use that config to create new Machines in any region.
+Get and modify a Machine config and use that config to create new Machines in any region.
 See the[ Machines resource docs](/docs/machines/api/machines-resource/).

 ## Standby Machines for apps without services

 When apps or processes are running tools like cron that don't require local storage or accept external requests, it's common to run only one Machine.
 Since these Machines don't have services configured, they can't be automatically started and stopped by the Fly Proxy.
 To add redundancy against host failures for this kind of Machine, use a standby Machine; it stays stopped and ready to take over in case the original Machine becomes unavailable.

-Unlike the autostart/autostop feature, a standby Machine watches the Machine it's paired to and starts only if that Machine becomes unavailable.
+Unlike the autostart/autostop feature, which starts Machines based on app traffic, a standby Machine watches the Machine it's paired to and starts only if that Machine becomes unavailable.

 When you deploy an app for the first time with the `fly launch` or `fly deploy` command, you automatically get a standby Machine for processes that don't have services configured in `fly.toml` (and therefore aren't visible to Fly Proxy).
 That standby Machine is a copy of the original, running Machine.